Remarks on an interpolation between Wilson's theorem and Giuga's conjecture: Introduction

 Agoh \cite{A} showed in 1995 that conjecturing that $n$ is prime iff $nB_{n-1}\equiv -1 \pmod{n}$ (where the $(B_{n})_{n\geq 0}$ are Bernoulli numbers, see e.g. Granville \cite{GR} and Sun \cite{ZWS}) is equi\-valent to Giuga's conjecture (see also Kellner \cite {K}).

 The paper is organized as follows.
-In the next section, we introduce a family of congruences that interpolates between Wilson's and Giuga's.
-Then, in section 3, we prove preliminary results related to the passage from one member of the family to the next.
-Finally, in section 4, we prove that all these congruences caracterize the primes.
+In the next section, we introduce a family of congruences that interpolates between Wilson's and Giuga's, and prove an important lemma.
+Then, in section 3, we show that the family of congruences can be rewriten using unsigned Stirling numbers of the first kind.
+Properties of those numbers observed numerically, combined with the important lemma, would then imply that odd squarefree composite integers cannot satisfy Giuga's congruence.
+Also, in an appendix, we present a combinatorial relation which might be of independent interest (which arised in an earlier incorrect attempt at proving Giuga's conjecture).

 {\bf Notations.} Let $\mathbb{N}_2:=\mathbb{N}-\{0,1\}$.
 The set of primes is denoted by $\mathcal{P}:=\{2, 3, 5, 7, 11,\dots\}$.
-The double-brackets denote sets of consecutive integers : $\llbracket a;b \rrbracket := \{ i\in\mathbb{N} | a\leq i \leq b \}$.
+The double-brackets denote sets of consecutive integers: $\llbracket a;b \rrbracket := \{ i\in\mathbb{N} | a\leq i \leq b \}$.
 Define also for each $k\in\mathbb{N}$ the functions $S_k:\mathbb{N}\rightarrow\mathbb{N}$ by $S_k(n):=\sum_{j=1}^{n-1}j^k$ .